HAMMERHEAD-Space/SimsFlanagan.jl/README.md

 MIT License - see [LICENSE](LICENSE) for details.

 ## Acknowledgements
-This implementation is based on the fantastic ESA toolbox [Pykep](https://esa.github.io/pykep/)
+This implementation is a port of the Sims-Flanagan algorithm from the fantastic ESA toolbox [Pykep](https://esa.github.io/pykep/).